postcss/postcss/API.md

 Input CSS formats are:

 * A string of CSS.
 * A `Result` instance from another PostCSS processor.
 PostCSS will accept the already parsed `Root` from it.
 * Any object with a `toString()` method -- for example, a file stream.

 Options:

 * `from`: the path of the CSS source file.
 You should always set `from`, because it is used in source map generation and syntax error messages.
-* `to`: the path where you'll put the output CSS file.
+* `to`: the path where you’ll put the output CSS file.
 You should always set `to` to generate correct source maps.
 * `safe`: enable [Safe Mode], in which PostCSS will try to fix CSS syntax errors.
 * `map`: an object of [source map options].

 [Safe Mode]:          https://github.com/postcss/postcss#safe-mode